kevinevans1/azure-terrafy-walkthrough/README.md

      - Select the PATH variable, then click Edit.
      - Click the New button, then type in the path where the Terraform & Terrafy executable is located.

-# The Following steps are completed from the CLI (Windows Terminal)
+# The following steps are completed from the CLI (Windows Terminal)

 ## Authenticate to Azure
 We need to authenticate to Azure in order for Terrafy to read our target subscriptions \ resource groups.